splace/os/xattribs/README.md

      go get github.com/splace/os/xattribs

-uses: (basically about avoiding a separate config file so allowing persistence if not able to add files, and ease of copying whilst retaining persistence, without using a folder.)
+uses: (basically all about not needing a separate config file, allowing persistence if not able to add files, also eases copying whilst retaining persistence.)

 persist options to an executable directly.  (see examples)